donders-research-data-management/rdm-ontology/doc/help/user-manual/transfer-data/YodaDrive.rst

    .. figure:: images/Yoda_configuration_anonymous_Donders.png

    *	*Drive letter*: Select a drive letter - any free letter is okay
    *	*URL*: Either enter ${repositoryWebdavUrl} to access all your collections or enter the link to a specific collection you are working on
    *	*Login*: Your u-number followed by @ru.nl or your z-number followed by @radboudumc.nl
    *	*Password*: Your password belonging to your RU account
    *  Check the following boxes: *Remember Password* (do NOT check this box if you are on a publicly accessible PC or laptop), *Auto-mount drive* and *Start with Windows*
+|
 4. Click *Save*, then *Mount* and you can now view the Yoda Network Disk in Explorer.
+5. You can now add files to your collection the same way you would do in Windows Explorer.
+For example by copying them from you personal folder to the Yoda Drive folder.